Best Presidents Day Fitness Sales

 To restart or reboot the treadmill, all you would need to do is reattach the key to the console.
 It’s a pretty important feature, and one that could help you avoid an unnecessary accident.

 Nothing is absolute, so it’s hard to say whether any given key would work on every treadmill.
-As stated earlier, some keys are magnetic and attach to the console; others require a slide-in magnetic key; and some are embedded in the treadmill console.
+As stated earlier, some keys are magnetic and attach to the console, while others require a slide-in magnetic key, and some are embedded in the treadmill console.

-A simple Google search should quickly provide you with a number of universal options you could choose from when it comes to a treadmill safety key.
+A simple Google search should quickly provide you with a number of universal options you could choose from when it comes time to get a replacement treadmill safety key.

-A quick look on Amazon, and you’ll discover that for a few bucks you can get a universal safety key that works on a number of brands—one model, for example, will work on a whole host of brands including NordicTrack, Proform, Image, Weslo, Reebok, Epic, Gold’s Gym, Freemotion, and Healthrider Treadmills.
+A quick look on Amazon, and you’ll discover that you can get a universal safety key (for just a few bucks) that works on a number of brands.
+One model, for example, claims to be compatible with a whole host of brands, including NordicTrack, ProForm, Image, Weslo, Reebok, Epic, Gold’s Gym, Freemotion, and Healthrider treadmills.

-Most brands, including all of the above and Schwinn, Nautilus and others, have their own safety keys, which you can order on the company’s website.
-If you’re using a Nordictrack treadmill, you may find that some models require a specialized key, which you can find by its unique part number, also called an OEM or “original equipment manufacturer” number.
+Most brands, including all of the above as well as Schwinn, Nautilus and others, have their own safety keys, which you can order on the company’s website.
+If you’re using a NordicTrack treadmill, you may find that some models require a specialized key, which you can find by its unique part number, also called an OEM or “original equipment manufacturer” number.

 What Do I Do If I Lost My Treadmill Safety Key?

-Life happens and things get lost.
-Anyone who’s had to pack up and move can understand the feeling when you move a treadmill off the truck and into your new garage gym, only to find the safety key no longer attached.
+Life happens, and things get lost.
+Anyone who’s had to pack up and move can understand the feeling when you move a treadmill off the truck and into your new garage gym, only to find that the safety key no longer attached.

 Without the safety key, your treadmill won’t be operable, putting your treadmill workouts on hold, at least temporarily.
-But don’t panic.
-After giving up your search for the original key, your best bet is to check out Amazon.
+But don’t panic; finding a replacement isn’t too difficult.
+Follow these steps for your best bet.

 Where Can I Get a Replacement Treadmill Safety Key?